RoastPotatoes/roastpotatoes.github.io/RoastPotatoes.md

 I try to focus on a variety of different keyboards including the stock and custom variety that is popular in the community.

 The other major feature of this blog is Artisan/Artisanal keycaps.
-I try to cover what as much about the Artisan keycaps that I am able to find every month.
+I try to cover as much about the Artisan keycaps that I am able to find every month.

 If you are interested in Mechanical Keyboards I suggest you visit: